Meet Our Board

 Henry Mascia, Treasurer

-Henry is a civil litigator and immigration attorney at Rivkin Radler, LLP.
-Henry and his wife, April, have supported Nurse-Family Partnership for many years.
-They were inspired by the birth of their own children and the empirical data demonstrating the program's long-term positive effects on families.
+Henry Mascia, JD, is a civil litigator and immigration attorney at Rivkin Radler, LLP.
+Henry and his wife, April, have supported the Nurse-Family Partnership for many years.
+They were inspired by the birth of their own children and the empirical data demonstrating the program’s long-term positive effects on families.

-Ellen has had a career as an individual gifts fundraiser and has been a longtime board member of Summer Search NYC, a youth mentoring organization for low-income high school students.
-The organization helps guide them to college through summer trips and professional mentoring.
-Ellen sees Friends of NYC NFP as a natural extension of what she has been doing and is thrilled that it supports for moms and babies start in pregnancy.
+Ellen Cohen has had a career as an individual gifts fundraiser and was recently a longtime board member of Summer Search NYC, a youth mentoring organization for low-income high school students.
+The organization helps guide teens to college through summer trips and professional mentoring.
+Ellen sees Friends of NYC NFP as a natural extension of what she has been doing and is thrilled that its support for moms and babies starts in pregnancy.

-Keisha E. Jones is a Registered Nurse with 10 years of experience, currently working on Medicaid issues for a health insurance firm.
+Keisha E. Jones, RN has more than 10 years of experience and currently works on Medicaid issues for a health insurance firm.
 She has been involved in community service for 25 years focusing on dance education, healthcare disparities and teen mentoring.
-Keisha has a special interest in serving women with infertility issues in underserved communities which come from her own personal experiences.
+Keisha has a special interest in serving women with infertility issues in underserved communities which comes from her own personal experiences.

-Phil Phillips has had a long and impressive career in finance, starting as a municipal bond writer for government and non-profit agencies and then spending almost 20 years as a Partner at Sanford C Bernstein and later an Executive Director at JP Morgan working on Defined Benefit Retirement plans.
+Phil Phillips has had a long and impressive career in finance, starting as a municipal bond writer for government and non-profit agencies.
+He then spent almost 20 years as a Partner at Sanford C. Bernstein and later as an Executive Director at JP Morgan working on Defined Benefit Retirement plans.
 In retirement (only partial), he has enjoyed focusing on charitable activities in many capacities and often with a focus on youth.
 We are so glad that he was impressed by what we do and sought us out.

-Dr. Brittany Richards, is a Brooklyn Native, and first generation American.
-She is an alumna of the University at Buffalo and Columbia University.
-She has research interests in health disparities ignited while practicing in medically underserved communities.
-She believes that the work of Friends of NYC NFP is essential if low income mothers are to receive the resources they need for a pathway to success for their children.
+Brittany Richards, DPN, FNP, RN is a Brooklyn native and first generation American.
+She is an alumna of the University at Buffalo and Columbia University and has research interests in health disparities that were developed when she practiced in medically underserved communities.
+She believes that the work of Friends of NYC NFP is essential if low-income mothers are to receive the resources they need for a pathway to success for their children.
 Her passion to be of service extends to her membership in Alpha Kappa Alpha Sorority and the Greater NYC Chapter of the National Black Nurses Association.
 Brittany is also a Clinical Instructor and an Assistant Professor working diligently to educate the next generation of nurses.

-Ariane is a health care lawyer and policy analyst who works with early- and growth-stage health startups on regulatory strategy, and serves as a Fellow at the Mossavar-Rahmani Center for Business and Government at the Harvard Kennedy School researching strategies and challenges around scaling innovative health service models.
+Ariane Tschumi, JD, is a health care lawyer and policy analyst who works with early- and growth-stage health startups on regulatory strategy.
+She serves as a Fellow at the Mossavar-Rahmani Center for Business and Government at the Harvard Kennedy School where she researches strategies and challenges around scaling innovative health service models.
 She first learned about Nurse-Family Partnership while working in the Center for Medicare and Medicaid Innovation during the Obama Administration and was immediately drawn to its empathy, impact, and underlying evidence.